talyric/jsrender-rails/README.md

 config.jsRender.prefix = %r{([^/]*/)*}
 ```

+## Compatible with jQuery Templates?

+For sure NOT!

+## HAML

+If you like to use haml in your jsRender templates I highly recommend [haml_assets](https://github.com/infbio/haml_assets).

 ## Acknowledgements

-This is not compatible with jQuery Templates!

-If you like to use haml in your jsRender templates I highly recommend [haml_assets](https://github.com/infbio/haml_assets).
+jsRender was created by [Boris Moore](https://github.com/BorisMoore).

-The idea to easily adding JavaScript templates to the Rails Asset-Pipeline comes from [jimmycuadra/jquery-tmpl-rails](https://github.com/jimmycuadra/jquery-tmpl-rails) and was adopted here to work with jsRender.
+The idea to easily adding jQuery templates to the Rails Asset-Pipeline comes from [jimmycuadra/jquery-tmpl-rails](https://github.com/jimmycuadra/jquery-tmpl-rails) and was adopted here to work with jsRender.

 The Sprockets engine was originally derived from the [sprockets-jquery-tmpl](https://github.com/rdy/sprockets-jquery-tmpl) gem.
 If you want a similar mechanism for use outside of Rails, take a look at this project.